-Antibiotic prophylaxis at time of catheter change is a controversial question.
+Administering antibiotics at time of catheter change is a controversial question.
 One small, underpowered study with inconsistent data showed no significant benefit of administering intravenous meropenem 30 minutes before catheter change (Firestein, 2001).

-A Cochrane review addressed the antibiotic question, but mainly with regards to intermittent catheterisation, which is not the focus of this article (Niël-Weise, 2012); the one included study in which urethral catheters were considered showed that antibiotic prophylaxis did reduce rates of CAUTI.
-The study was, however, small (n=34, with 11 participants not completing).
-Results also warned of antibiotic-induced development of resistant organisms: a well-known phenomenon that is threatening modern medicine (Cowan, 2015).
+A Cochrane review addressed the antibiotic question, but mainly with regards to intermittent catheterisation.
+The one included study in which urethral catheters were considered showed that the use of antibiotic did reduce rates of CAUTI (Niël-Weise, 2012).
+However, the study was small.
+Results also warned of antibiotic-induced development of resistant organisms - a well-known phenomenon that is threatening modern medicine (Cowan, 2015).